-- 10.1.
-The State will designate a liaison to serve as the primary contact for CAEP throughout the term of this agreement. - 10.2.
+10.1.
+The State will designate a liaison to serve as the primary contact for CAEP throughout the term of this agreement.

+10.2.
 CAEP will designate a liaison to serve as the primary contact for the State through the term of this agreement.

-11. Agreement Term and Amendments

-- 11.1.
-CAEP and the State enter into this partnership agreement for the five (5)-year period beginning September 1, 2020 and ending on August 30, 2025. - 11.2.
-The Parties will review this agreement at least annually and, as necessary, propose any amendment deemed appropriate and which may be adopted upon the agreement of the Parties. - 11.3.
-Should any provision of this agreement be determined to be in conflict with CAEP policy, including the policies of the Accreditation Council and Appeals Council, CAEP policy will be the prevailing authority and this agreement will be required to be amended to resolve the conflict. - 11.4.
-Notwithstanding the annual review described above, this agreement may be modified by consent of the Parties at any point.
+11. Aş greement Term and Amendments Th ne Parties understand and agree that: 11.1.
+CAEP and the State enter into this partnership agreement for the three (3)-year period beginning on November 15, 2017 and ending on November 30, 2020.
+11.2.
+The Parties will review this agreement at least annually, and as necessary, propose any amendment deemed appropriate and which may be adopted upon the agreement of the Parties.
+11.3.
+Should any provision of this agreement be determined to be in conflict with CAEP policy, including the policies of the Accreditation Council and Appeals Council, CAEP policy will be the prevailing authority, and this agreement will be required to be amended to resolve the conflict.
+11.4.
+Notwithstanding the annual review described above, this agreement may be modified by consent of the Parties at any point. opher Koch, President bil for the Accreditation of Educator Preparation DATE ning this agreement, the undersigned agrees to be bound by the terms outlined above, and affirms or she has the authority to enter into this agreement on behalf of the State.
+State 2 Authority DATE

-9/23/2020

-Christopher Koch, President DATE

-Council for the Accreditation of Educator Preparation

-By signing this agreement, the undersigned agrees to be bound by the terms outlined above, and affirms that he or she has the authority to enter into this agreement on behalf of the State.